senpl/Fit-workout-fast/Privacy Policy.md

 ## Crash reports

 The developer is unable to get crash reports automatically when the app crashes.
 If you encounter a bug that caused the app to crash, please report it to the developer.
-Fit workout fast is a project under active development and the developer needs to get information when it doesn't work, to make it work.
+Workouts'N'Rest is a project under active development and the developer needs to get information when it doesn't work, to make it work.
 If you encounter any error while using the software, please open an issue on GitHub and it will be fixed.
 In a case where the app crashes, try to include logcats in your reports, when possible.

 ## Service Providers

-Fit workout fast depends on the services of third-party libraries to facilitate its utilization, and to perform service-related services, or, to assist in analyzing how the services of the software are used.
+Workouts'N'Rest depends on the services of third-party libraries to facilitate its utilization, and to perform service-related services, or, to assist in analyzing how the services of the software are used.
 These third parties may have access to your Personal Data but are used only to perform some tasks on the developer's behalf.

 ## Transfer Of Data